 A gauge's accuracy is closely tied to how easy it is to use.
 If you can line it up consistently with the tire valve, you're less likely to let unnecessary air escape and miss capturing it all with the gauge.
-The gauges that form the best, most consistent seals were the Accutire, the TireTek, and the Milton.
+The gauges that form the best, most consistent seals were the Accutire, TireTek, and Milton gauges.
 This is mostly thanks to a deeper well in the chuck that holds the tire's valve stem in line.
 The JACO has this as well, making it incredibly easy to get a good seal every time, but it's a little more cumbersome since you need both hands to use it — one for the chuck and one for the dial.

 The Accutire shines here.
 Its awkward-looking right angles make it easy to align visually, and a thumb imprint places the force of your hand directly in line with the valve.
 Pretty brilliant.
-The AstroAl Dual Head gauge isn't bad either.
-It's just so long that it's easy to hit the valve at ab incorrect angle if you're holding the rubberized plastic handle.
+The AstroAI Dual Head gauge isn't bad either.
+It's just so long that it's easy to hit the valve at an incorrect angle if you're holding the rubberized plastic handle.
 If you grip the metal section with both hands, you can get much more consistent results.

 Ease of Reading

 Some of the tire gauge displays are far easier to interpret than others.
 The bright green display on the AstroAI Dual Head is the gold standard.
 You can read that pressure reading from 10 paces away.
 Its little brother, the AstroAI gun gauge, is a close second, with a glowing blue LCD screen.
 Both make it easy to cycle through the pressure units by pressing one button.

 The bright white TireTek dial, with its sparse 60 PSI tick marks, is also a cinch to interpret.
 However, it doesn't light up at night like the other two dial gauges.
 Of course, these only give you a PSI reading, so if you're looking for additional units, you'll need to do some math.